Impact Factor 4.008 | CiteScore 2.6

 The smart grid is defined as an interdependent cyber-physical system which enables better understanding of the power grid.
 In recent years, research into the smart grid framework has accelerated, with improvements to telecommunication and computing infrastructure and an increase in the installation of renewable energy generators, both at transmission level and as distributed sources to power grids worldwide.

-Developments to smart grid frameworks are needed to further investigate ways in which was can solve new energy related challenges for today's society.
-This includes but is not limited to; energy water nexus, energy-water-food nexus, and the energy trilemma of reliability, sustainability and affordability.
+Developments in smart grid frameworks are needed to further investigate the ways in which we can solve new energy related challenges in today's society.
+This includes, but is not limited to, the energy water nexus, energy-water-food nexus, and the energy trilemma of reliability, sustainability and affordability.

 · Distributed control and power system automation

-· Reliability, efficiency and security of smart grid
+· Reliability, efficiency and security of smart grids

-· Social economic and regulatory aspects of a smart grid
+· Socio-economic and regulatory aspects of smart grids

-In doing so, this section aims to provide an inspiring platform for researchers and industrial experts to share their work on smart grids.
+In focusing on these areas, this section aims to provide an inspiring platform for researchers and industrial experts to share their work on smart grids.

 PMCID: coming soon for all published articles

-Smart Grids welcomes submissions of the following article types: Book Review, Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Protocols, Research Snapshot, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Smart Grids welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review and Technology and Code.